rosera/nix-shell-pack/development/nix-ruby/README.md

 # Ruby

-Local development environment for Rubdy + Googleapis.
+Local development environment for Ruby + Googleapis.

 ## Run

-Start the environnmebt by entering the following command:
+Start the environment by entering the following command:

 ```
 nix-shell